 - NatGeo Trails Illustrated

-The annual fee is not a bad price, and there are discounts to be found online.
+The annual fee is not a bad price, and there are discounts to be found online (You can click the save 20-50% link above to order direct and save!).
 I find it to be cheaper to pay for Gaia Premium in comparison to map subscriptions or device refreshes from 3rd party hand-held GPS units and MUCH less expensive than map subscriptions and updates for in-vehicle systems.

 Keep it Simple

-Even with the power of Gaia in your hand, it is always recommended that you don’t ditch your trusty map and compass.
+Even with the power of Gaia in your hand, I still suggest that you don’t ditch your trusty printed map and compass.
 Sometimes technology can fail, devices can break, batteries can die, and nothing beats having a printed map and compass to help you get home safely.